Q: In what disorders do you treat?

 Q: Who’s a good candidate for therapy?

 Changing neuro pathways in your brain takes work and lots and lots of practice.
 Improving vocal strength takes exercise.
-And compensating means the person has to be willing to change, willing to try something new.
+Using compensatory strategies means the person has to be willing to change, willing to try something new.

 Therapy is hard work.
 I’ll guide your practice and tasks, teach you and your loved ones everything you need to know and do.
 Like anything, the more effort you put in, the more progress you’ll see.